ara-mishra/internship_project/README.md

 4. Paste the results into the Excel sheet.
 5. Add a `Call ID` column to track which transcript the lines belong to.

-Combine sheets of all recordings in a single excel file, Combined_Data
+Combine data of all recordings in a single Excel file, Combined_Data

 Tableau Dashboard